pravega/pravega/documentation/src/docs/admin-guide/data-recovery-tools.md

 ### Usage Instructions

-The Tier-1 Repair Tool is, in general, simple to use: the command just expects the id of the Segment Container that needs to be repaired: e.g., `data-recovery durableLog-repai 0`.
-Leaving aside the creation of Durable Log edit operations, the rest of the tool execution will just ask confirmation from the admin while making progress.
+The Tier-1 Repair Tool is, in general, simple to use: the command expects the id of the Segment Container that needs to be repaired: e.g., `data-recovery durableLog-repai 0`.
+Leaving aside the creation of Durable Log edit operations, the rest of the tool execution will ask confirmation from the admin while making progress.
 From the usage perspective, generating edits for the damaged Durable Log is the most complex part, so this section is going to focus on this topic.

 To modify a Durable Log content, the tool allows the user to create Log Edit Operations.
 Internally, a Log Edit Operation has an _initial sequence id_, a _final sequence id_, a _type_, and _new Operation_.
 Log Edit Operations will instruct the tool how to actually do the changes on the damaged Durable Log.
 There are three types of edits:
-- **Delete Edit Operation**: A Log Edit Operation that will instruct the tool to do not write one or more Operations while reading from the Backup Log and writing to the Repair Log.
+- **Delete Edit Operation**: A Log Edit Operation that will instruct the tool to do not write Operations to the Repair Log that were in the Backup Log.
 The initial (inclusive) and final (exclusive) sequence numbers defined in this Log Edit Operation defines the Operations from the Backup Log to skip.
 Clearly, there is no need to have any new Operation, as the purpose of this edit type is to delete Operations.
 - **Add Edit Operation**: A Log Edit Operation that will add an Operation at the sequence number specified by